B-Himanshu19/dsa_competitive-coding/Searching/Binary_Search_Recursion.md

-## Description
+## Description (clear description)
-Binary search recursion finds an element in a sorted array with recursion.
+Binary search recursion is which it finds an element in a sorted array with the recursion method.

 ## Code
 ```cpp